See below for answers to frequently asked questions about Form 4952, the Investment Interest Expense Deduction.

 Lacerte automatically optimizes this election: it determines whether to include Capital Gains and Qualified Dividends as Investment income, based on which choice results in lower regular tax.
 Its method is described in F1 help on the override field Capital gain and qualified dividends to include in investment income[O] on Screen 28, Investment Interest (4952).

-Automatic Optimization does not take AMT into account; on returns subject to AMT, manual adjustment of the elected amounts may result in lower total tax liability.
+Automatic Optimization doesn't take AMT into account.
+On returns subject to AMT, manual adjustment of the elected amounts may result in lower total tax liability.

 The automatic calculations can be affected by input on Screen 28, Investment Interest (4952).